soapless/Hierarchical_BVAR_fMRI_multisub/README.txt

 Implementation for manuscript: ``A Hierarchical Bayesian Model for Studying the Impact of Stroke on Brain Motor Function''

+* Currently works only on Linux and OS systems.
+For OS users, if you get compilation error, please check if this works: http://stackoverflow.com/questions/19920281/rcpparmadillo-compile-errors-on-os-x-mavericks

 #### FILES ####
 * func_hie_bvar_fmri_multisub.r
 The file contains the key functions to compute the MCMC posterior samples for the hierarchical Bayesian model for multi-subject fMRI data.